ibrahimabdrabou2-dotcom/SQL-Retail_Sales-/README.md

     COUNT(DISTINCT customer_id) as cnt_unique_cs
 FROM retail_sales
 GROUP BY category
+Insight
+Clothing had the highest number of unique customers.
 ```

 10. **Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)**: